harness/developer-hub/release-notes/continuous-delivery.md

   This item requires Harness Delegate version 23.09.808xx.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- The Kustomize 3.5.4 Binary is now removed from the immutable delegate and all kustomize tasks are routed via Kubectl binary.
+- The Kustomize 3.5.4 binary is now removed from the immutable delegate and all Kustomize tasks are routed via Kubectl binary.
 (CDS-58893, ZD-48553)

   This item requires Harness Delegate version 23.09.808xx.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).